 After the 2017 General Election, Michael was appointed National’s spokesperson for Housing and Social Housing.
 Following the reshuffle in March 2018, Michael became the spokesperson for Health and Immigration and the Shadow Leader of the House.
 He serves on the Health Select Committee.

 In the 53rd Parliament, Michael is National's spokesperson for Finance and Transport.
 He retains the Shadow Leader of the House role and now serves on the Finance and Expenditure Select Committee.
+Following the reshuffle in November 2021, Michael became the spokesperson for ACC, SOEs, Sport and Recreation and Statistics and Deputy Shadow Leader of the House.
+He serves on the Government and Administration Select Committee.

 Before being elected to Parliament in 2008, Michael was the Chief Executive Officer of Mercy Hospital Dunedin, a position he held for 7 ½ years.
 Prior to that Michael held senior management positions with ACC, where he was instrumental in implementing ACC’s Elective Services Contracting framework and at Dunedin Hospital in change management, revenue and planning roles.